 We disinfect the surface of the outdoor potting bench and indoor plastic tray with 100% bleach, after washing away any particulate matter.
 Our outdoor potting bench is homemade with a galvanized wire mesh top on a wood frame — no problems with using water and bleach to thoroughly disinfect the metal mesh at least after each day of use, or, if necessary, after handling a diseased orchid.

-We soak our plastic pots in a 30% bleach solution for 3 days, after thoroughly removing any organic matter.
+We soak our plastic pots in a 30% bleach solution for 3 days, after thoroughly removing any organic matter (brush/scrub with soap and water).
 While the one step process for using bleach to disinfect cutting tools was found to be less than 100% effective for eliminating viruses, allowing the pots to soak for an extended period of time compensates.